Junior Wardens news

 Bugs and Bits Two SHOW

-We had a variety of activities including a bug hunt, nature trail, bugs under microscopes, and installation of the bug hotels the Juniors built on Bugs and Bits One.
+We had a variety of activities including a bug hunt, nature trail, bugs under microscopes, and installation of the bug hotels the Junior Wardens built on 'Bugs and Bits One'.

 Marathon support SHOW